 First, if your building has brickwork, you may notice cracks that move up your brick in a stair-step formation.
 You may also find that windows and doors in your building stick, have separated from their framing, or have cracks that lead out from corners.

-Another common sign is interior cracks within your home, such as in the ceiling, drywall, or concrete walls and floors.
+Another common sign is interior cracks, such as in the ceiling, drywall, crawl spaces or concrete footing, walls, and floors.

 Common Types of Piering Methods

-Micropiles, mini piles, and pin piles are made out of steel and are commonly used for the underpinning method of foundation repair.
-This method involves drilling the pile into the ground and sometimes, injecting grout into the soil for a stronger foundation.
-These products are all considered micropiles, but they tend to be smaller in diameter and provide support for lighter structures.
+Micropiles, mini-piles, and pin piles are made out of steel and are the common selection for the underpinning method of foundation repair.
+This method involves drilling the pile into the ground and sometimes injecting grout into the soil for a stronger foundation.
+These products are all considered Micropiles, but they tend to be smaller in diameter and provide support for lighter structures.

 Intech Anchoring Foundation Piering Solutions

-Our certified installers most typically utilize the AB Chance Helical Pier or Atlas Resistance Pier systems.
-In certain circumstances, the patented Chance Helical Pulldown Micropile system can be used for piling repair.
+Our certified installers most typically utilize the A.B.
+Chance Helical Pier or Atlas Resistance Pier systems.
+In certain circumstances, for piling repair, the patented CHANCE Helical Pulldown Micropile system is an option.

 Chance Helical Foundation Piers

 Chance Helical Piles are ideal for stabilizing/lifting foundations or retrofitting to increase load capacity.
-They are installed at carefully selected locations along load bearing walls and columns at affected locations.
+The installation process requires them to be put in place at carefully selected locations along the load-bearing walls and columns at affected locations.

-The Chance Helical Pile System can also be utilized with new construction foundations.
-They can be installed to support foundation grade beams, footings, column bases, compression & tension loads, and concrete slabs.
+The Chance Helical Pile System is also a solution for new construction foundations.
+They can be installed to support foundation grade beams, footings, column bases, compression and tension loads, and concrete slabs.

 Atlas Resistance Foundation Piering System

-Atlas Resistance Piers are used to restore and/or stabilize homes that have settled due to a wide variety of soil problems.
+Atlas Resistance Piers are used to restore and/or stabilize homes that have settled due to a wide variety of soil or foundation problems.

 Properly installed, Atlas Resistance Piers can prevent further settlement by stabilizing foundations.
-They can also be utilized to restore settled structures nearly to their original positions, often fixing structural defects such as cracks and deformities caused by the settlement.
+They can also be used to restore settled structures to nearly their original positions, often fixing structural defects such as cracks and deformities caused by the settlement.

-The Atlas Resistance Pier is installed in two stages.
-First, the pipe pier is driven to a firm load bearing strata or rock.
+The Atlas Resistance Pier installation process requires two stages.
+First, we drive the pipe pier to a firm load-bearing strata or rock.
 The lift equipment is then attached to the foundation repair bracket.
 Hydraulic jacks, combined with a manifold system, are then used to lift the structure.
 The Atlas Resistance Pier System procedure provides measured support strength.

-Atlas Resistance Piers are spaced at carefully selected locations along load bearing walls and columns at affected locations.
+We carefully space the Atlas Resistance Piers at selected locations along the load-bearing walls and columns at affected locations.
 Each pier is driven to a suitable soil stratum or rock and then tested to a force greater than required to support the structure.
-This procedure effectively load tests each pier prior to lift and provides a measured Factor of Safety on each pier.
+This procedure effectively load-tests each pier prior to lift and provides a measured factor of safety on each pier.